s12f/tlads/isolation-models/readme.md

     + [Weak Consistency: A Generalized Theory and Optimistic Implementations for Distributed Transactions](https://pmg.csail.mit.edu/papers/adya-phd.pdf)
 + SIB: [Seeing is Believing: A Client-Centric Specification of Database Isolation](https://www.cs.cornell.edu/lorenzo/papers/Crooks17Seeing.pdf)

+Since SIB is the cleaner and easier to understand, implement and use to verify isolation levels of applications (e.g. [percolator](../percolator), [spanner](../spanner)) compared with ANSI and ADYA, so this project only implement the SIB model currently.

 ## SIB

-[SIB_ISOLATION.tla](./SIB_ISOLATION.tla) is the specification of SIB isolation model, you can use the IsolationExecution-related(e.g. SerializableExecution) operations to verify a transaction execution(included an init state and a transaction sequence), or use the Isolation-related operations(e.g.
+[SIB_ISOLATION.tla](./SIB_ISOLATION.tla) is the specification of SIB isolation model.
+You can use the IsolationExecution-related(e.g. SerializableExecution) operations to verify a transaction execution(included an `init` state and a transaction sequence).
+Or use the Isolation-related operations(e.g.
-SerializableIsolation) to verify an init state and a set of finished transaction(committed or abort), there is an example to verify that the Snapshot Isolation allows the Write Skew anomaly, but the Serializable Isolation Doesn't:
+SerializableIsolation) to verify an `init` state and a set of finished transaction(committed or abort).
+There is an example to verify that the Snapshot Isolation allows the Write Skew anomaly, but the Serializable Isolation Doesn't:
 ```tla